Vulnerability Management

 Container OS age and the age of its components are a massive correlating factor to the number of vulnerabilites present.
 Speed is security when it comes to containers.

-Now, if you care about a specific vulnerability, it is extremely useful to be able to see all of the components affected by that vulnerability.
+While we are focusing on the log4shell vulnerability, it is extremely useful to be able to see all of the components affected by that vulnerability.

 Platform CVEs